Massachusetts Institute of Technology

-I was a research scientist at IBM's Zurich Research Laboratory.
-My research
+From 2008 to 2012, I was a research scientist (RSM) at IBM's Zurich Research Laboratory.

-focuses on computing architectures for future device technologies,
+My research interests are in high-efficiency computing architectures for current and future device technologies,

 which I investigate from both the theory and hardware ends; I build systems.